hosnerm/docs-opmanual_duckietown/book/opmanual_duckietown/11_traffic_lights_assembly.md

 Fully assembled traffic light.
 </figcaption>
 </div>

+Place the traffic light at an intersection such that the LEDs are exactly in the middle and are facing each incoming lane perpendicular.
+Use double-sided tape to fix the traffic light to the ground.

 ### Image Prepare
 Prepare a Duckiebot image and remember to add your machine file (till 11.5)